-The damage of nasal breathing influences the speaking voice, the individual speaking voice turns into unpleasant nasality.
+The damage of nasal breathing influences the speaking voice, as it can turn into unpleasant nasality.

-The child entering a community can with difficulty fight off the infections passed on by the others.
-One catarrh is followed by the other.
+Children entering a community can have difficulties in fighting off the infections passed on by the others.
+One illness is followed by the other.
 Permanent oral breathing leads to a sore throat, coughing and the catarrhal inflammation of the bronchi.